Mobile menu toggle

 It should be obvious that the signature features of the 2026 Apple TV 4K and the HomePod mini 2 will be AI-related.
 Which means the devices cannot launch before September, when Apple starts rolling out its artificial intelligence features in iOS 27, macOS 27, etc.

-Perhaps the devices will get a mention at WWDC 2026, but it’s more likely Apple won’t say a thing until its big event in September when the iPhone 18 Pro models get unveiled.
+Perhaps the devices will receive a mention at WWDC26 in June.
+But it’s more likely Apple won’t say a thing until its big event in September, when it unveils the iPhone 18 Pro models and the first folding iPhone.

 Comments